CrowdStrike/ember-headless-form/docs/usage/controls.md

 # Form controls

 Controls as we use the term here refer to the UI widgets that allow a user to enter data.
-In its most basic form that would be a `<input>`.
+In its most basic form that would be an `<input>`.

 ember-headless-form comes with support for the following controls built-in (but you can also use [custom controls](./custom-controls.md)), all yielded from the `Field` component: